pyvlad/quizzz-spa/README.md

 # Backend

-Backend is developed with the Django-Rest-Framework at './drf'.
+Backend is developed with Django REST Framework at './drf'.

 ## Useful backend commands

-Define `drf_venv` in an `.nrpmc` file (as a path to the /bin directory of the respective virtual environment) and run API during development:
+Define `drf_venv` in an `.npmrc` file (as a path to the /bin directory of the respective virtual environment) and run API during development:
 ### `$ npm run drf`